Geometric Eisenstein Series, Intertwining Operators, and Shin's Averaging Formula: Moduli stacks of -structures

-\end{definition} In particular, since this definition involves the functor $\mf{p}_{!}$ it is natural to consider a compactification of the morphism $\mf{p}$ to understand the finer properties of $\mf{p}_{!}$.
-This leads us to our study of the Drinfeld compactification.
+\end{definition} Since the definition of the Eisenstein functor involves the functor $\mf{p}_{!}$, it is natural to consider a compactification of the morphism $\mf{p}$ in order to study its finer properties.
+This leads us to the Drinfeld compactification.